 Try to GO EARLY if you don’t want a swarm of people in your pictures 😉

-NEW this year (2019) during the Cherry Blossom bloom days, High Park is going to be CAR FREE.– beginning May 4.
+During the Cherry Blossom bloom days, High Park is now CAR FREE.
 See latest update from the City on this.

 - There will be NO Vehicle Access into High Park during peak cherry blossom bloom days.